virgesmith/neworder/docs/overview.md

     - Monthly increments preserve the day of the month (where possible)
     - Daylight savings time adjustments are made which affect time intervals where the interval crosses a DST change
     - Time intervals are computed in years, on the basis of a year being 365.2475 days

+### Spatial Domain

+*neworder* models do not require a spatial domain, but the following functionality is provided for cases where there is a spatial element to the problem being modelled.

+#### Continuous

+The `Space` class to encapsulate a continuous space with arbirtrary dimensionality.
+The edges of the space can be unbounded, wrap-around, contrained, or "bounce".
+The `move` method will ensure that entities in the space are assigned the appropriate position and velocity to conform with the edge behaviour.
+Additionally the methods `dist2` and `dist` and compute distances in the space taking into account the edge behaviour (i.e. wrap-around). `dist2` returns the squared distance and, if appropriate, is a more efficient alternative.

+See the n-body and boids examples for implementations.

+#### Discrete

+The `StateGrid` class provides a discrete grid of arbitrary states.
+Wrapped and contrained edges (only) are supported.

+See the Conway example for implementations.

+#### Graph

+The `GeospatialGraph` class provides a wrapper around the `networkx` and `osmnx` packages, and provides methods for computing shortes paths, isochrones, and subgraphs as well as identifying edges connected to nodes and vice versa.

+See the "infection" example for implementation details.

 ### Model